constantincuy/go-gui/readme.md

 #### Managed Components
 Managed Components don't draw to the screen instead they compose different managed or native components to a new reusable block.
-A button is a example for this its made out of a Box and Text native component.
+A button is an example for this its made out of a Box and Text native component.
-The engine manages when a component should be rerendered based on their children native components dirty flag or if the layout of the component change.
+The engine manages when a component should be rerendered based on their children native components dirty flag or if the layout of the managed component changes.

 ### Event System
 Go-Gui supports a rudimentary event system for now (Only mouse events click/hover).
-Every component can listen to relevant events by registering an listener in its `Mount()` function via the components core and update its state accordingly.
+Every component can listen to relevant events by registering a listener in its `Mount()` function via the components core and update its state accordingly.

 ### Customizable render pipelines